 Heavy toast: very dark wood.
 These wines will gain roasted coffee, clove and smoked meat flavours, but pick up little tannin from the barrel.

 The final consideration in the production of barrels is the size.
 Simply put, the smaller the barrel, the lower the ratio of surface area to wine, so the more it impacts the wine.
 Barriques (usually about 225-300 litres) will result in more oak flavours, while large casks (from 500 litres) will soften a wine’s acidity and integrate tannins without giving strong oak aromas; this is why many Italian wineries use very large casks to soften the naturally high acidity of varieties like Nebbiolo and Sangiovese.
 The botti at Il Cascinone range from 500 litres all the way up to 70 hectolitres!
 Many of their wines are blended from wines aged in each size, giving both complexity and intriguing mouthfeel.

 Respect Your Elders

 The younger the wood, the more influence it has on the wine.
 Even after just one use, the oak’s influence is significantly reduced.
 If the wood aromas are key to the wine, then it’s common for barrels to be replaced (or shaved and re-charred) after two or three years.
 If the aromas are not as important and the barrels are used to soften and round out the wines, then barrels can be used for many years.

 Of course, the wood doesn’t just impart flavours but also absorbs them.
 If these barrels are then used with different liquid, these flavours can be released into the new juice, such as Port barrels being used to age North American Whiskies.
 Our Decagon Cabernet Franc spends 5 months in old Cognac barrels enhancing its complexity with softer fruit and burnt toffee flavours.

-Given the work and precision that goes into making barrels to specification, it’s understandable that good barrels do not come cheap.
-However, there are alternatives that can also help to stabilise the colour and increase tannin content of the wine, although they aid less with softening and rounding out the wine.
+Given the work and precision that goes into making barrels to specification, it’s understandable that good barrels are not cheap.
+There are alternatives that can help to stabilise the colour and increase tannin in the wine, though they aid less with softening and rounding out the wine.